cepgen/cepgen/doc/hadronisers.rst

 ----

-A list of algorithms currently supported may be found below.
+A full list of the algorithms and their parameters can be found `here <raw-modules#evtmod>`_.
+In particular, a sub-collection of algorithms currently supported is:

 ``pythia6``